-It's only natural for a personal injury claimant to believe that our own pain and discomfort is significant, and therefore worthy of significant compensation.
+It's only natural for a personal injury claimant to believe that his or her own pain and discomfort is significant, and therefore worthy of significant compensation.
 But don’t quickly jump to the conclusion that your claim is one of those entitled to the highest compensation.
 In fact, only a few claims justify a multiplier of more than five.
 So, what kinds of things should you look for (and try to emphasize in negotiations with the adjuster) when trying to put a dollar value on your pain and suffering?

 In order to realistically consider a multiplier of more than five, you must have had a serious injury, and most, if not all, of the following factors must be present:

-If all or almost all of these factors are present in your claim, you may be justified in seeking more than five times your medical specials.
-At least in your formal demand for compensation and your early negotiations with the insurance company, you can begin with an amount that leaves room for a settlement of more than five times specials.
+If all or almost all of these factors are present in your claim, you may be justified in seeking more than five times your medical bills.
+At least in your formal demand for compensation and your early negotiations with the insurance company, you can begin with an amount that leaves room for a settlement of more than five times your medical bills.

 But the fact that you feel justified in initially seeking such an amount doesn’t mean that you will receive it.
 You may find that the insurance adjuster makes a lower-than expected offer, pointing out weak spots in your claim.
 Or you may ultimately find that you have simply inflated in your own mind the seriousness of your injuries, and therefore inflated your expectations.
-Be aware that if you allow yourself to get carried away with the unjustified hope of a very high settlement when the facts of your case don’t support it, you will only prolong what is already a lengthy settlement process, leaving yourself open to great frustration and disappointment.
-So, make sure that your claim really fits the profile outlined above before you begin thinking of a multiplier of more than four or five times your medical costs.
+Be aware that if you allow yourself to get carried away with the unjustified hope of a very high settlement when the facts of your case don’t support it, you will only prolong what is already a lengthy settlement process, leaving yourself open to frustration and disappointment.
+So, make sure your claim really fits the profile outlined above before you begin thinking of a multiplier of more than four or five times your medical costs.

-Having said all that, let's take a look at what a high-multiplier settlement might look like.
+Let's take a look at what a high-multiplier settlement might look like.
 Driving her car, Bea was slammed into from behind by a truck.
 The force of the impact drove her face into the steering wheel, breaking her jaw and driving a tooth through her lip.
 Her jaw was wired shut for six weeks and she had pain and difficulty eating for over a year.
 She now has a small scar on her lip and has lost a bit of feeling there.
-Her medical specials were $8,000.
+Her medical bills were $15,000.
 She was retired, so she lost no income.

 The accident was entirely the fault of the truck driver.
-Bea’s injuries were dramatic and very painful, requiring over a year’s recovery and leaving her with both a scar and some loss of sensation in her lip, which seems to be permanent.
+Bea’s injuries were dramatic, painful, and long-term, requiring over a year’s recovery and leaving her with both a scar and some loss of sensation in her lip, which seems to be permanent.
 Because of all these factors, use of a multiplier of four or five is probably appropriate, meaning Bea is likely to receive a settlement of between $60,000 ($15,000 multiplied by 4) and $75,000 ($15,000 multiplied by 5).

 This article is excerpted from How to Win Your Personal Injury Claim by Attorney Joseph Matthews (Nolo).